-INTRODUCTION FROM THE MANAGING DIRECTOR OF FUJIFILM EUROPE GMBH
+INTRODUCTION FROM THE MANAGING DIRECTOR OF FUJIFILM EUROPE B.V.

-FUJIFILM Europe GmbH is a distributor of, and service provider in relation to products in Europe for a range of industries including photographic technologies, optical technologies, medical systems, graphic systems and industrial products.
+FUJIFILM Europe B.V. is a distributor of, and service provider in relation to, products in Europe for a range of industries including photographic technologies, optical technologies, medical systems, graphic systems, life science materials and industrial products.